strapi/nextjs-corporate-starter/migration-steps.md

 # How To Migrate From Strapi V4 To V5

-In this guide, we will walk you through the steps of migrating our corporate starter website from Strapi V4 to V5.
+This guide will walk you through the steps of migrating our corporate starter website from Strapi V4 to V5.

 You can learn more about the Strapi v5 upgrade guide [here](https://docs.strapi.io/dev-docs/migration/v4-to-v5/step-by-step).

-To help us accomplish this, we will use our codemods update tool that will do majority of the heavy lifting for us.
+To help us accomplish this, we will use our codemods update tool, which will do the majority of the heavy lifting for us.

 But before we do that, we need to make sure we have the following:

 1. Prepare your project for migration by backing up your code and database.
 2. Update your current Strapi version to the latest v4 release.
-3. Remove any deprecated plugins that are not yet compatible with Strapi v5.
+3. Remove deprecated plugins not yet compatible with Strapi v5.

-In my local environment, I have a Strapi v4 project running using sqlite database.
+I have a Strapi v4 project running using SQLite database in my local environment.

-I will start by exporting my data via our DTS export tool so I have a backup of my data.
+I will start by exporting my data via our DTS export tool so I have a backup.

 You can also make a backup of your actual sqlite database file.

-If you are using a different database, you will need to make a backup of your database.
+You will need to back up your database if you are using a different database.

 In the strapi v4 root directory, I will run the following command to create my backup file: